When to plant Borage in Johnson County, AR

 Johnson County, Arkansas is in USDA Hardiness Zone 8a.
 The average last spring frost is March 26 and first fall frost is November 3.

-Johnson County County sits in USDA Zone 8a.
+Johnson County sits in USDA Zone 8a.
 Borage grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Borage grow in Johnson County County's climate?
+Can Borage grow in Johnson County's climate?

 Your Johnson County Garden Planner — Free